Makilesh/HPAlytics_healthcare-main/README.md

 When `GEMINI_API_KEY` is set and `google-generativeai` is installed:

 1. After Round 1, the frontend sends `role`, `answers`, `breakdown`, and `level` to `POST /generate-questions`.
-2. The backend builds a clinical prompt and calls `gemini-1.5-flash`.
+2. The backend builds a clinical prompt and calls `gemini-2.5-flash`.
 3. The model returns 5–8 JSON questions `{ "q": "...", "cat": "cognitive|anxiety|emotional|sleep" }`.
-4. Responses are validated — questions with invalid categories or fewer than 5 valid items fall back to the hardcoded `FALLBACK_FOLLOWUP_QUESTIONS` list.
+4. Responses are validated — questions with invalid categories or too few valid items fall back to the hardcoded question lists.
+5. Weekly check-ins and dashboard insights also use `gemini-2.5-flash`, with silent fallbacks when Gemini is unavailable.

 If `GEMINI_API_KEY` is absent, or if the API call fails for any reason, the fallback list is used silently.